serverless/dashboard/docs/integrations/aws.md

 where Serverless Console can consume the events via CloudWatch log subscription groups.

-Currently this is limited to Node.js 14+ runtime only.
+Currently this is limited to the Node.js 14+ and Python 3.8+ runtimes only.

 ### Automatic updating of layers